 - A. The Planning Director shall determine that a major modification(s) will result if one or more of the following changes are proposed: - 1.
 An increase of ten percent or more in dwelling unit density, or lot coverage for residential development; - 2.
 A change that requires additional on-site parking in accordance with Chapter 7.100; - 3.
 A change in use as defined by the Uniform Building Code; - 4.
 An increase in the height of the building(s) by more than twenty percent or an increase to more than 24 feet in zones where heights greater than 24 feet are permitted; - 5.
 A change in the type and location of access ways and parking areas where offsite traffic would be affected; - 6.
-An increase in vehicular traffic to and from the site expected to exceed twenty vehicles per day; - A reduction of project amenities where specified in the approved site plan including open space, recreational facilities, screening, and/or landscaping provisions; - 8.
-A modification to the conditions imposed at the time of site development review approval, which is not the subject of subdivisions (A) (1) through (7) of this Subsection. - B. When a proposed modification to the site development plan is determined to be a major
+An increase in vehicular traffic to and from the site expected to exceed twenty vehicles per day; - 7.
+A reduction of project amenities where specified in the approved site plan including open space, recreational facilities, screening, and/or landscaping provisions; - 8.
+A modification to the conditions imposed at the time of site development review approval, which is not the subject of subdivisions (A) (1) through (7) of this Subsection.

-Proposed Amendments December 10, 2024
+B. When a proposed modification to the site development plan is determined to be a major City of Columbia City Development Code page 118 Proposed Amendments - December 10, 2024 updated January 10, 2025 modification, the applicant shall submit a modified site development review application and receive Planning Commission approval prior to any issuance of building permits.

-- modification, the applicant shall submit a modified site development review application and receive Planning Commission approval prior to any issuance of building permits. - C. Modified site development review applications shall be noticed and processed in accordance with Chapter 7.164, Limited Land Use Decisions.
+C. Modified site development review applications shall be noticed and processed in accordance with Chapter 7.164, Limited Land Use Decisions.